COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 - Suricata
 - OpenVPN

-According to the purpose of each COTS, the node where the installation is perfomed changes.
+According to the purpose of each FOSS, the node where the installation is perfomed changes.

 ## Future improvements